KavrakiLab/hyperplan/README.md

 TODO

-### Robowflex benchmarking
+### Docker

-Build the hyperplan docker image so that you can easily run multiple HyperPlan workers on the same machine.
+Using a docker image makes it easier to run multiple HyperPlan workers on the same machine.
+You can download a docker image of the version that was used for the IROS 2021 paper via these commands:

+    docker pull mmoll/hyperplan:latest
+    docker tag mmoll/hyperplan:latest hyperplan:latest

+You can build your own hyperplan of the current version of the code like so:

     catkin build docker-hyperplan